ibm-cloud-docs/satellite/compliance.md

 # Security and compliance
 {: #compliance}

 You can use built-in security features in {{site.data.keyword.satellitelong}} for risk analysis and security protection.
-These features help you to protect your {{site.data.keyword.satelliteshort}} workloads that run on your location infrastructure and network communication.
 {: shortdesc}